 Meerkats will fight off and sometimes kill rival meerkat clans.
 Meerkats will threaten invaders by standing up straight on their hind legs.
 Standing up on their back legs is used to portray dominance.

 A group of meerkats standing in the upright position can be seen as a large display of dominance to predators.
-This behavior of the meerkat can be used to scare off predators much larger than any individual meerkat.
+This behavior of the meerkat can be used to scare off predators much more significantly than any individual meerkat.

 How Can Meerkats Balance While Standing?

-There are not many wild animals that can stand up on their hind legs the same way that meerkats can.
+Not many wild animals can stand up on their hind legs the same way that meerkats can.
 A meerkat is unique in that it can stand on its hind legs continuously for over an hour.

 A meerkat has a long slender tail that balances its two hind legs while standing up.
-The tail works to prop the animal up so that it does not fall backward.
+The bottom propels the animal up so it does not fall backward.

 The long tail also enables the meerkat to appear taller while in a standing position.
 This is important in aiding its vision of the surrounding area.

 Why do Meerkats Stand up in Groups?

 Meerkats live in groups to aid them in their chance of survival.
 Meerkats cooperate and work in groups.
 When they are not out foraging their surroundings for food, they can be found sunbathing or grooming each other.